 Welcome to Further Details, a series dedicated to ubiquitous but overlooked elements hidden on your favorite products.
-This week: a jacket pocket named after a legendary French conqueror.
+This week: a jacket pocket named after a legendary conqueror.

 As great as it must be to have a monument or statue erected in your honor, one of the cooler ways to make a mark on history is having an object bear your name.
 You may not know anything about Adolphe Sax or the Jacuzzi brothers, but it’s pretty easy to associate them with iconic inventions.